causify-ai/tutorials/class_project_instructions/Projects/LakeFS_Project_Description.md

 **Description**

-LakeFS is an open-source data lake management tool that enables users to manage data versioning and branching for data lakes, similar to Git for code.
-It allows data scientists and engineers to create reproducible data workflows, collaborate efficiently, and manage data with ease.
+LakeFS is an open-source data lake management tool that enables version control for data.
+It allows users to treat data lakes like Git repositories, enabling easy branching, merging, and collaboration on data.
+Key features include:

-**Key Features:**
-- **Version Control**: Enables tracking of changes to datasets over time.
+- **Version Control**: Keep track of data changes, enabling rollback and reproducibility.
-- **Branching and Merging**: Facilitates experimentation with data without affecting the main dataset.
+- **Branching and Merging**: Create branches for different experiments or analyses without affecting the main dataset.
-- **Data Lineage**: Provides insights into the history and transformations of datasets.
+- **Data Lineage**: Trace the origin and evolution of data over time.
-- **Integration**: Works seamlessly with existing data lakes and tools, supporting various data formats.
+- **Compatibility**: Integrates with existing data lake solutions and tools, facilitating seamless workflows.

 ---

-### Project 1: Customer Segmentation for E-commerce (Difficulty: 1)
+### Project 1: Data Version Control for E-commerce Sales Analysis (Difficulty: 1 - Easy)

-**Project Objective**:
-The goal is to segment e-commerce customers based on their purchasing behavior using clustering techniques, optimizing for meaningful customer profiles.

-**Dataset Suggestions**:
+**Project Objective**: Develop a version-controlled data analysis pipeline to track changes in e-commerce sales data over time, allowing for reproducible analysis and insights into sales trends.

-Find datasets on Kaggle related to e-commerce transactions or customer behavior.
+**Dataset Suggestions**: Use open e-commerce datasets available on Kaggle or government portals.

 **Tasks**:
-- **Set Up LakeFS Environment**: Install and configure LakeFS to manage your dataset versions.
+- **Set Up LakeFS**: Install LakeFS and configure it with your data lake.
-- **Data Ingestion**: Load customer transaction data into LakeFS and create an initial version.
-- **Data Preprocessing**: Clean the dataset, handle missing values, and transform categorical variables.
-- **Feature Engineering**: Create features such as total spend, frequency of purchases, and recency of last purchase.
-- **Clustering**: Apply K-Means or DBSCAN clustering algorithms to segment customers.
-- **Visualization**: Use Matplotlib or Seaborn to visualize customer segments and characteristics.
+- **Ingest Sales Data**: Load the e-commerce sales dataset into LakeFS.
+- **Create Branches**: Create branches for different time periods (e.g., monthly) to analyze sales trends.
+- **Data Analysis**: Perform exploratory data analysis (EDA) on each branch to understand sales patterns.
+- **Merge Changes**: Merge findings from different branches and document insights using LakeFS.

 **Bonus Ideas (Optional)**:
-- Experiment with different clustering algorithms and compare results.
+- Compare sales trends across different branches and visualize them.
-- Implement a dashboard to visualize customer segments interactively.
+- Implement a rollback feature to analyze how sales data has changed over time.

 ---

-### Project 2: Predictive Maintenance for Manufacturing Equipment (Difficulty: 2)
+### Project 2: Machine Learning Model Development for Customer Segmentation (Difficulty: 2 - Medium)

-**Project Objective**:
-Develop a predictive maintenance model to forecast equipment failures based on historical operational data, optimizing for reduced downtime and maintenance costs.

-**Dataset Suggestions**:
+**Project Objective**: Build a machine learning pipeline for customer segmentation using version-controlled data, optimizing the features and model parameters through LakeFS.

-Explore public datasets on manufacturing equipment failures available on Kaggle or government portals.
+**Dataset Suggestions**: Use customer transaction datasets available on Kaggle or open government datasets.

 **Tasks**:
-- **Set Up LakeFS for Data Management**: Create a new branch in LakeFS for your predictive maintenance project.
+- **Set Up LakeFS**: Configure LakeFS with a customer transaction dataset.
-- **Data Ingestion and Versioning**: Import historical operational data and version the dataset.
-- **Data Cleaning**: Identify and address outliers, missing values, and erroneous entries in the dataset.
-- **Feature Engineering**: Create features like operating hours, temperature, and vibration metrics.
+- **Data Preprocessing**: Clean and preprocess the dataset for modeling, tracking changes in branches.
+- **Feature Engineering**: Create different feature sets in separate branches to experiment with customer segmentation.
-- **Model Training**: Use regression models or classification algorithms (e.g., Random Forest) to predict equipment failures.
+- **Model Training**: Train clustering models (e.g., K-Means, DBSCAN) on different branches and evaluate their performance.
-- **Evaluation**: Assess model performance using metrics such as precision, recall, and F1-score.
+- **Merge Results**: Combine the best-performing feature sets and models, documenting the process in LakeFS.

 **Bonus Ideas (Optional)**:
-- Implement a real-time monitoring system to trigger alerts based on model predictions.
+- Experiment with advanced clustering techniques or dimensionality reduction.
-- Compare model performance with different algorithms and hyperparameters.
+- Implement a comparison of model performance across different branches.

 ---

-### Project 3: Time-Series Forecasting of Energy Consumption (Difficulty: 3)
+### Project 3: Anomaly Detection in Financial Transactions (Difficulty: 3 - Hard)

-**Project Objective**:
-Create a time-series forecasting model to predict future energy consumption based on historical consumption data, optimizing for accuracy in forecasting.

-**Dataset Suggestions**:
-Utilize open datasets from government energy departments or Kaggle that provide historical energy consumption data.
+**Project Objective**: Create a robust anomaly detection system for financial transactions, leveraging version control to manage data changes and model iterations effectively.

+**Dataset Suggestions**: Utilize publicly available financial transaction datasets from Kaggle or government financial data portals.

 **Tasks**:
-- **LakeFS Setup and Branching**: Establish a LakeFS branch for your energy forecasting project, enabling version control for your datasets.
+- **Set Up LakeFS**: Install and configure LakeFS to manage the financial transaction dataset.
-- **Data Ingestion**: Load historical energy consumption data into LakeFS and create an initial version.
+- **Data Ingestion**: Load the transaction data into LakeFS and create an initial branch for raw data.
-- **Exploratory Data Analysis**: Analyze trends, seasonal patterns, and anomalies in the time-series data.
-- **Data Preparation**: Resample the data if necessary and create lag features for modeling.
-- **Model Development**: Implement ARIMA, Prophet, or LSTM models for time-series forecasting.
-- **Model Evaluation**: Use metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to evaluate forecasting accuracy.
+- **Data Cleaning and Transformation**: Implement data cleaning and transformation steps, tracking changes across branches.
+- **Anomaly Detection Modeling**: Develop and test various anomaly detection algorithms (e.g., Isolation Forest, Autoencoders) across different branches.
+- **Model Evaluation and Merging**: Evaluate model performance using metrics like precision and recall, then merge the best models and document findings.

 **Bonus Ideas (Optional)**:
-- Compare the performance of traditional time-series models with deep learning models.
-- Explore the impact of external factors (like weather data) on energy consumption forecasting.

----

-These projects not only utilize LakeFS for effective data management but also encompass essential data science practices, from data ingestion to model evaluation, ensuring a comprehensive learning experience for students.
+- Explore ensemble methods for improved anomaly detection.
+- Implement a visualization dashboard to monitor detected anomalies over time.